ksonnet/ksonnet/docs/cli-reference/ks_prototype_use.md

 The `generate` command (aliased from `prototype use`) generates Kubernetes- compatible, Jsonnet manifests for components in your ksonnet app.
-Each prototype corresponds to a single manifest in the `components/` directory.
-This manifest can define one or more Kubernetes resources.
+Each component corresponds to a single manifest in the `components/` directory.
+This manifest can define one or more Kubernetes resources, and is generated from a ksonnet *prototype* (a customizable, reusable Kubernetes configuration snippet).

 1. The first argument, the **prototype name**, can either be fully qualified (e.g. `io.ksonnet.pkg.single-port-service`) or a partial match (e.g. `service`).